SalomePlatform/shaper/src/FeaturesPlugin/doc/revolutionFuseFeature.rst

 .. centered::
   Start sketch

-There are two variants of the property panel for Revolution Fuse depending on the chosen option:
+There are three variants of the property panel for Revolution Fuse depending on the chosen option:

 .. image:: images/revolution_by_angles.png
    :align: left